 - Many individuals with autism are self-advocates in our community and have provided powerful quotes for our community.
 It’s important to remember individuals with autism sometimes see autism as a part of who they are.
 Dr. Temple Grandin, one of the most renowned autism advocates in the world says it best with her quote “Different not less.”

 - As an autism advocate for the past eight years, I’ve traveled the world talking about disability-related issues.
 Some time ago I was certified as a national publicly accredited speaker from The National Speakers Association.
-At that time, I’ve been able to write two best-selling books on autism and work on five autism-related films.
+At that time, I’ve been able to write three best-selling books on autism and work on five autism-related films.
 You can learn more about my background at www.kerrymagro.com

 - Those with autism can feel empathy and love.
 Websites such as http://wrongplanet.net/ help provide individuals with autism the chance to make friendships and relationships with one another online.